playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 </Dropdown>
 ```

-Let's build this component with a similar API to the above using "named children."
+Let's build this component with an API similar to the above using "named children."

 <!-- tabs:start -->